 All visitors should check plans before traveling, as from Monday, 30 March 2020, all passenger air traffic in Bosnia and Herzegovina was temporarily suspended as one of the prevention measures in the fight against Covid19.

-In addition to Sarajevo International Airport, passenger air traffic was also suspended in airports in Banja Luka, Mostar and Tuzla.
+In addition to Sarajevo International Airport, which suspended all passenger flights until June 1, 2020, passenger air traffic was also suspended in airports in Banja Luka, Mostar and Tuzla.

 All airports will remain open for humanitarian flights and cargo traffic.